omerBNB/airgpt-backend/README.md

-Certainly!
-Here's a generated README file for the AirGPT Backend repository:

 # AirGPT Backend

 This repository contains the backend code for AirGPT, a natural language processing application built with OpenAI's GPT-3.5 model.
 AirGPT allows users to interact with the model via a RESTful API.